 Your purpose for buying will determine how much money you should be making.
 If you want to be a full-time landlord, you should be making a salary's worth of profit on your properties.
 But if you're looking to hold the properties over time and use the rents to pay them off, it might not be as important to you to turn an immediate profit.

-Is there a rule of thumb for how to make a profit on investment property?
+Is there a rule of thumb for how to make a profit on an investment property?

 Unfortunately, while this is still a nice rule of thumb for purchasing long-term profitable properties, it’s not always possible these days to try to abide by it.
 Average home prices in the country are nearly $500,000, but the average rent prices are nowhere near the $5,000 a month the 1% rule would call for.